Who is this course for?

 Part P Course City & Guilds 2393 – (Online)

 The Building Regulations came into place on 1st January 2005 and this Part P Course will give you an in depth understanding of these regulations.
 Part P of the Building Regulations focuses on the safety of electrician’s in domestic dwellings and teaches the dos and don’ts that electricians must follow when working in a domestic property.

 18th Edition Wiring Regulations 2018 City & Guilds 2382 – (Online)

 This course will give you the most in-depth, up to date understanding of the current wiring regulations that all electricians must follow when carrying out any electrical installation work.
 This is an essential qualification to be able to join a government approved competent persons scheme.

-Our Domestic Electrician Weekend Course includes the following:
+Our Domestic Installer Weekend Course includes the following:

 This course consists of four separate courses and will last 8 days in centre with approximately 5 days of online learning.

 The in centre training can be booked as 4 consecutive weekends or split up over a longer period of time.
 Upon booking the course you will be sent a booking link to choose your course dates.
 The Saturday course times are 8:30 AM – 4:30 PM for our in centre training, and Sunday course times are 10:30 AM – 4:30 PM.